 But here it comes:

-Throughout the year, I teach at the foundation’s courses as well as doing speaking appearances.
+Throughout the year, I have been teaching at my courses as well as doing speaking appearances.

 I do this:

 - Because I get sad seeing many entrepreneurs fail by not making the money they actually can and live the entrepreneurial lifestyle they want.